chavdav/address-book-tutorial/README.md

 Super Duper Ultra Basic Introduction to Web Dev

+CHECKPOINT 8 - Final Touches
+-use bootstrap to make things prettier
+-remove hard coded names
+-change API to be restful

 CHECKPOINT 7 - Linking Ends
 -rewrite JS to fit with backend
 -rewrite form to do AJAX call